 Untreated depression can worsen progressively.
 Significant life events may also amplify depressive symptoms and make feeling optimistic about the present and future challenging.
 If you’re struggling, you’re not alone.
 Reaching out for help may be one of the best choices for mental health recovery.

 Working with a therapist specializing in depression can help you feel better.
 You will work together to develop a treatment plan that best suits your individual goals.
-You can look through an online therapy platform or our online therapist directory to get started.
+You can look through an online therapy platform or an online therapist directory to get started.
 In addition, if you’re interested in pursuing medication, there are numerous online psychiatrist options available to advise you on the best options.

 In My Experience